pryv/config-template-pryv.io/pryv.io/README.md

 * Run `./script/build ${DOMAIN}` to generate archives `DOMAIN-ROLE.tgz` that you will copy to the corresponding machines (ROLE here is `reg`, `core` or `static`)
 * Extract the configuration files using `tar -xzf DOMAIN-ROLE.tgz --strip-components=1`
 * Follow the `INSTALL.md` guide

+## Update

+To apply changes in the configuration files, follow the instructions in the `UPDATE.md` guide.

 # Overview